 Maxwell Creek Inn Bed & Breakfast is nestled on nearly six acres overlooking Maxwell Bay and Lake Ontario.
 Surrounded by woodland wildlife preserve and apple orchards the Inn is just two miles west of Sodus Point on the Seaway Trail.
-Guest can enjoy the easy access to the sites and sounds of the city and the rural charm of the country.
+Guests enjoy a unique, local experience with easy access to the sites and sounds of the city and the rural charm of the country.
 Often, international guest marvel at their ability to see the stars in the night sky as the Big Dipper appears just outside our back window each night.

 Although the Inn has TV and Internet service, why not disconnect from it all and enjoy the peaceful and relaxing atmosphere.
 Sit a while and listen to the creek babble, the frogs croak, the fish jump and the blue heron come in for a landing as the gentle lake breeze cools your skin.
 Apple orchards, walking trails to the lake, outdoor gas grill and picnic tables are on the premises for guest use.
 Don’t forget to bring your fishing pole; as the property boasts a quarter-mile of prime private shoreline fishing on Maxwell Creek; one of the best all natural fishing creeks in New York State.
 Maxwell Bay and Maxwell Creek is perfect for canoeing and kayaking as well.